mindfreq/Inspire-Ink/README.md

 1. Access the frontend at http://localhost:3000 (or the port specified by Vue.js).

-2. API endpoints are available at http://127.0.0.1:8000/api/.
+2. API endpoints are available at http://127.0.0.1:8000/.

 3. Register a new user or log in to access content creation features.

-4. Use the rich text editor to create and format blog posts.
+4. Use the rich text editor to create and format article posts.